-Hence, the futures price is an affine function of the short and long term components of the MEM process, whose coefficients depend on the time to maturity.
-Proposition 4 also shows that the change of measure not only affects the mean of the residual, but also the term structure of the forecasts of $V{t+n}$ for n > 1.
+Thus, the futures price is an affine function of the two components of the MEM process, whose coefficients depend on the time to maturity.
+Proposition 4 also shows that the change of measure not only affects the mean of the residual, but also the term structure of the forecasts of V{t+n} for n > 1.